hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 - When `cert_check` is **False**, `cert_path` should be a blank field.

-- For Helion ESX type install, do not attempt to restore the Overcloud nodes.
-Restoring will power down the ESX hosts associated with the registered vCenter cluster.
+- For Helion ESX type install, do not attempt to revert the Overcloud nodes to 1.0 through the restore process.
+Restoring will power down the ESX hosts associated with the registered vCenter cluster. <! -- ALM 11335 -->

 ## Clean up or deleting the OVSvApp {#clean}